 Let's talk about emails...

-You spend most of the morning getting up to date with them and you're feeling productive and think you will have no problem ticking off every task you need to do today.
-Then you return from your brief inspection to find a flood of demanding emails requiring urgent attention.
-Towards the end of the day you feel like you have spent most of your time in your inbox and have hardly made any progress with your list of tasks.
+You spend most of the morning getting up to date with them, you're feeling productive and think you will have no problem ticking off every task you need to do today.
+You then return from your brief inspection to find a flood of demanding emails requiring urgent attention.
+Towards the end of the day, you feel like you have spent most of your time in your inbox and have hardly made any progress with your list of tasks.

 Time to flick this habit!

 While communication with your clients effectively is important, there are ways to do it better while ensuring everyone gets the attention and service they deserve.
 One huge tip, detailed in the well-known book the 4 hour work week, is to only respond to emails on a schedule say around 10 am and 3 pm.